sanchit-ahuja/GSOC_ORGS/README.md

 1. Clone the repository.
 2. cd into the cloned repository via the terminal.
-3. Then run ```scrapy crawl gsoc```
+3. Then run ```scrapy crawl gsoc -a techno="YOUR LANGUAGE>final.csv```

-Right now, it just scrapes off the org names in a txt file.
-I will append the ideas list link along with the org name in a csv file.
+You can now change the language argument to the language of your choice and can get your file in either csv or txt.
+It will also scrape off the idea list links of every org. :)